 "With the TLS 1.3 standard implementing ephemeral keys, organizations will find decrypting and inspecting encrypted traffic to be more complex and resource intensive.
 Solutions like Ixia’s Active SSL will enable organizations to gain visibility into their current network traffic efficiently, with less disruption to their networks, as well as their monitoring tools and security devices."

-Security Resilience with Active SSL
+Inline Security with Active SSL

 Active SSL seamlessly integrates into Ixia's fail-safe security architecture for inline deployments.
 Combined with Ixia's threat intelligence gateway, ThreatARMOR™ , Active SSL creates an even more robust inline architecture that can block bad Internet Protocols (IPs), handle encrypted traffic, and protect your network with active-active high availability configurations that ensure continuous traffic inspection and near-instant recovery.